ecgalaxy/microk8s/README.md

 - `microk8s_user`: The user on the target host who will be using microk8s. **(required)**
 - `microk8s_addons`: A list of addons to be enabled. (default: `[]`)

+During execution, the `microk8s` group is created and the specified `microk8s_user` added to it.

+This user may need to logout and login to be able to use the `microk8s` command.

+Another way for the user is to execute `newgrp microk8s` in the terminal.

 Dependencies
 ------------